desicochrane/machine/EXAMPLES.md

 const WebsocketMachine = MachineBuilder('Stopped')
 ```

-This demonstrates how the StateMachine function is used to bootstrap a new state machine.
+This demonstrates how the Machine function is used to bootstrap a new state machine.
 The function takes as first argument an enum to set the initial state, and an optional second argument which is a callback for when there is an error.

 From the `Stopped` state there is only the `Start` transition event, which we can specify:
 ```js